SModelS/smodels/docs/manual/source/OutputDescription.rst

   weight, the PIDs of the :ref:`intermediate particles <odd states>` contributing to the |element| and the element ID:

 .. literalinclude:: /images/screenoutput.txt
-   :lines: 939-997
+   :lines: 939-984

 * a list of all the |theory predictions| obtained and the corresponding |expres| upper limit.
   For each |expres|, the corresponding *id*, signal region (|dataset|) and *sqrts* as well as the constrained simplified models (|txnames|) are printed.
-  After this basic information, the signal cross-section (theory prediction), the list of :ref:`condition values <ULconditions>`  (if applicable) and the corresponding observed upper limit are shown.
+  After this basic information, the signal cross-section (|theory prediction|), the list of :ref:`condition values <ULconditions>`  (if applicable) and the corresponding observed upper limit are shown.
 Also, if available, the expected upper limit is included.
   If  **computeStatistics** = True, the :math:`\chi^2` and likelihood values are printed